albararamli/facebook-phone-validator/README.md

 # facebook-phone-validator
 For a series of the phone, check each the phone number has a Facebook account associated with that phone number or not.
+The script runs in the background.

 # command
 python -W ignore r.py 218925122310 3